DISA Contractors Consortium (DCC)

 What is DISA's Contractors Consortium

-The DISA Contractors Consortium (DCC) manages the multitude of workplace screening requirements that contractor companies must meet to work at safety-focused worksites across the Energy Sector.
+The DISA Contractors Consortium (DCC) manages the multitude of workplace screening requirements that contractor companies must meet to work at safety-focused worksites across several industrial sectors.
 The DCC manages reciprocal policies and programs around the special requirements of various owners, operators, safety councils, or federal regulatory agencies.
 This unique ability reduces job-hopping and mitigates the need for multiple programs.
-The DCC has more than 12,000 participating contractor companies in the consortium and continues to make compliance easier to manage and cheaper to maintain.
+The DCC has more than 20,000 participating contractor companies in the consortium and continues to make compliance easier to manage and cheaper to maintain.

 I’m A Contractor, how can the DCC help me?